 How Do Mass Tort Lawsuits Support Consumer Protection?

-- Increased Accountability – Mass tort lawsuits create accountability for corporations and manufacturers by highlighting instances where their products or actions have caused harm to consumers.
+Mass tort lawsuits support consumer protection in a variety of ways, including all of the following:- Increased Accountability – Mass tort lawsuits create accountability for corporations and manufacturers by highlighting instances where their products or actions have caused harm to consumers.
 When faced with the prospect of mass litigation, companies are incentivized to improve product safety, enhance quality control measures, and provide adequate warnings about potential risks to consumers.

 - Public Awareness – Mass tort lawsuits often attract media attention and raise public awareness about dangerous products or practices.
 This increased awareness can prompt regulatory agencies to take action, such as issuing recalls or implementing stricter safety standards, to protect consumers from future harm.